pgeu/pgeu-system/docs/scheduler/jobs.md

 ### Holding jobs

-During major maintenance, all jobs can be held using the button on the frontpage.
+During major maintenance, all jobs can be held using the button on the Scheduled Jobs page.
 It is of course also possible to just stop the daemon process that runs jobs.

 ## Configuring jobs